 - Growth of the Internet involved setting up new Internet servers around the world.
-Red Hat distributed inexpensive solutions that supported Internet standards. - Red Hat server distributions included Apache, the web server software used by 56% of websites on the Internet (Apache.org, 10/2001) - Red Hat included configuration tools to set up a server that worked with existing UNIX and MS-Windows environments.
+Red Hat distributed inexpensive solutions that supported Internet standards. - Red Hat server distributions included: - Apache, the web server software used by 63% of websites on the Internet (Apache.org, 8/2002) - Sendmail, the mail server software used by 80% of ISPs (Netcraft 2000). - Red Hat included configuration tools to set up a server that worked with existing UNIX and MS-Windows environments.